 The beach in Sapi is not big, many beach-goers came here for water activities – jet ski, snorkeling, para-sailing….. etc. I had a dip in the water and saw a lot of fish in the shallow area (Some traveler stuffed bread in the plastic bottles to lure the fish but feeding is actually not permitted.)
 Really, it was quiet in the morning until lunch time the entire beach area was full of people!!
 They were fully clothed and they were talking loud, eating around you, and we would know it was time to leave.

 I would really recommend Mantanani Island – just to get away from the crowd and truly admire the tropical beauty.
 It takes about 3 hours to get there, but it’s totally worth it.
-We joined a ‘local tour’ and mainly they arranged a coach bus to take us group to the island.
+We joined a ‘local tour’ and mainly they arranged a coach bus to take our group to the island.
 We arrived at the dock after 2-hour drive from the city center and there was another 2-hour drive to the island.
 On the boat, we look back and we saw the entire Mount Kinabalu!

 Once we arrived on the island, we settled down on the small lodge built on the sea.
 People then scattered to take some pictures of the bluish sea.
 The water was so clear that we could see the coral and fish in the sea – it was amazing.
 Then the groups were separated – snorkeling, swimming, scuba diving, etc.

 Don’t worry, they have snorkeling mask, swim fins, floating stuff and life jackets to borrow on the boats.
 We were prepared and we bought a water-proof phone case to take pictures (or video) of the underwater world!
-After a 45 mins diving we were picked up and get back to the lodge for lunch.
+After a 45 mins diving, we were picked up and get back to the lodge for lunch.

-The tour has two sections (before / after lunch), after lunch you could go back to diving, or spend some time lying around on the beach.
+The tour has two sections (before / after lunch), after lunch, you could go back to diving, or spend some time lying around on the beach.
 We were taken to a nearby backpackers lodge and the facilities were for people to take lessons for their diving license.
-If you enjoy such environment, it would be nice to stay a couple of days away from the bustle city life and embrace the ocean ~
+If you enjoy such an environment, it would be nice to stay a couple of days away from the bustle city life and embrace the ocean ~